thechargedneutron/WnCC_coding_tasks/README.md

 This repository contains the solution of the coding assignment for WnCC, IIT Bombay selection process.
 My attempted question and my approach toward this problem is briefly described below:

 Attempted Question: 2.
-The Girlfriend (including bonus problem)
+(COMPLETED) The Girlfriend (including bonus problem)

 Programing Language used: Python 2